emon1432/newspaper/README.md

-A sample of newspaper website.
+A sample of programming news website.